-The Functional Approach to Treating COVID-19by Amylee Amos MS, RDN, IFMCPNews
+The Functional Approach to Treating COVID-19by Amylee Amos PhD, RDN, IFMCPNews

 As quarantine restrictions and regulations ease throughout the world and society slowly starts to open up again, top public health and infectious disease professionals warn of a second wave of COVID-19.
 Even if the public abides by social distancing guidelines and recommendations to wear masks in public, this potential influx of new COVID cases appears imminent, meaning that our discussion surrounding how to best deal with this new virus needs to continue.
 Though research is still incredibly scarce, leaders in the functional medicine community have gathered the current body of knowledge about COVID and through a functional medicine lens, identified evidence based strategies to improve outcomes using a phased approach.